-CS 101 is a five-credit introductory class designed to meet the needs of all students as defined in CBC's "Using Information Technology & Tools Student Learning Outcome."
+CS 101 is a five-credit introductory class designed to meet the needs of all students as defined in CBC's Using Information Technology & Tools Student Learning Outcome.
 The class emphasizes the cognitive aspects of dealing with Information Technology (IT): evaluating information, learning practical IT skills, solving problems, and dealing with information-related issues such as privacy, security, ethics, etc. Students also learn computer basics using Windows, Word, Excel, PowerPoint, email, and Internet skills to locate, present, and report information.
-Prerequisite: MATH 084 with a grade of 2.0 or better, or MATH 084 with a grade of P if taken before spring 2016, or concurrent enrollment.
+Prerequisite: MATH 084 with a grade of 2.0 or better, or MATH 084 with a grade of P if taken before spring 2016, or MATH 040 or MATH 050 with a grade of 2.0 or better or concurrent enrollment.